julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 > nrow(daily_sleep_clean)
 [1] 410
 ```

+### Formatting

+Daily tables of activity were in long format, but the data in csvs that calculated by minutes came in two different versions.
+There were tables in long format and tables in wide format.
+I found the tables in wide format difficult to read.
+For example,

+2.1.10 Minute Calories (Wide)

+ActivityHour - Date and hour value in mm/dd/yyyy hh:mm:ss format.
+Calories00 - Calories59 - Total number of estimated calories burned.
+Example: Calories05 = calories burned in fifth minute of the hour.
+2.1.11 Minute Calories (Narrow)

+ActivityMinute - Date and time value in mm/dd/yyyy hh:mm:ss format.
+Calories - Total number of estimated calories burned.

+### DateTime

 Dates were also inconsistent across tables.
 Before analysis, I also needed to conert these dates in date or character format to *date time* format and then split them to date and time separately.